addonify/addonify-quick-view/readme.txt

 - Reset / Backup / Restore settings.
 - Quick view for Gutenberg WooCommerce products blocks.
 - More customization options.
-- Why don't you let us know.
+- Do you have any requests to make?
 [Let's discuss](https://github.com/addonify/addonify-quick-view/discussions) on what you would like to see in the next version.

 == Installation ==